 CRUK and WSI are co-funding organoid generation for the United Kingdom’s arm of the HCMI.
-CRUK have leveraged their unique network of clinical sites to access clinical samples and WSI will derive and sequence organoid models.
+CRUK leverages their unique network of clinical sites to access clinical samples, while WSI derives and sequences organoid models.

-The HUB is a not-for-profit organization founded by the Royal Netherlands Academy of Sciences and the University Medical Center Utrecht.
-The HUB will generate and sequence organoid models for the HCMI.
+HUB is a not-for-profit organization founded by the Royal Netherlands Academy of Sciences and the University Medical Center Utrecht.
+HUB generates and sequences organoid models for the HCMI.

-The governance group of the funders has been established in order to ensure the coordination of all efforts within the HCMI.
+The governance group of the funders has been established to ensure the coordination of all efforts within the HCMI.

 The models will be made available through a single third-party distributor, American Type Culture Collection (ATCC).
 ATCC is a non-profit biological materials and information resource and standards organization whose mission within the HCMI is to (1) acquire cancer models from the generating laboratories; (2) authenticate and preserve the models; and (3) globally distribute the models and standard operating procedures, imaging, and other model-specific information.